'World first' statue of Jane Austen unveiled

 London (CNN)It's a truth universally acknowledged that Jane Austen is a novelist loved across the world.

-None more so than in the author's birthplace of Steventon, in southern England, where what's believed to be the first statue of the Pride and Prejudice author will be unveiled Tuesday.
+None more so than in Basingstoke, near the author's birthplace of Steventon in southern England, where what's believed to be the first statue of the Pride and Prejudice author was unveiled Tuesday.

 The life-sized bronze figure was created by sculptor Adam Roud as part of a series of events marking the 200th anniversary of the writer's death.

-Note: Correction: Clarifies that the statue of Jane Austen is located in Basingstoke.